Meet the Team!

 After a successful career in marketing and corporate development at The Paper Magic Group, Inc., and a stint running her own small business, Lori was lured back to her alma mater because of its focus on the person, not the profit.

-With expertise in a variety of areas ranging from marketing, financial analysis and new media to project management, Lori has spearheaded numerous undertakings in her four-plus years at Scranton, including expanding our undergraduate recruitment marketing campaign and guiding the development of our mobile website and mobile application.
+With expertise in a variety of areas ranging from marketing, financial analysis and new media to project management, Lori has spearheaded numerous undertakings in her six-plus years at Scranton, including expanding our undergraduate recruitment marketing campaign and guiding the development of our mobile website and mobile application.

 Off the clock, Lori enjoys hiking, bike riding, and traveling out West with her husband, Gregory, daughter Jaclyn, and son, Adam.
 Scranton will always be home, but Lori wouldn’t mind a second residence in Jackson Hole, Wyoming, or some other tranquil small town in God’s Country.
 The beauty of the outdoors is quite appealing, though the pesky bugs she could do without!